rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

     :Self Intersection: When enabled, the boolean will work with meshes intersecting themselves.
 This makes the section box slower, so only enable it when needed.
     :Material: The material which will be applied to the faces capping the sections.

-        * **From Mesh**: The material of the nearby faces will be used respectively, giving the most realistic result.
+        :From Mesh: The material of the nearby faces will be used respectively, giving the most realistic result.
-        * **Custom Material**: Choose any  material you have available inside your project!
+        :Custom Material: Choose any  material you have available inside your project!

 **Shader**
     The sections are created by making use of a custom shader applied to the materials of all affected objects.
 If there is no material applied, it will automatically create one.